Erra (band): Moments of Clarity and Drift (2014–2017)

 Following the end of their record deal with Tragic Hero, Erra signed to Sumerian Records in mid-2014.
 Bassist Sean Price moved to rhythm guitar and vocalist Ian Eubanks replaced Garrison Lee's position.
 In 2014, their third EP Moments of Clarity was released through Sumerian.
 It reached No. 1 on the Billboard Heatseekers Albums chart.
 Throughout 2015, Erra opened up for bands such as August Burns Red on their Frozen Flame Tour and TesseracT on their 2015 Polaris album tour.
 In late 2015, Eubanks parted ways with the band, citing an impact on his health as the main reason.

 In 2016, vocalist J.T.
 Cavey, a former member of Texas in July, joined the band to replace Ian Eubanks's position.
 Cavey and the band entered the studio and wrote and released their third studio album Drift.
 The album reached No. 1 on the Billboard Heatseekers Albums chart.
 The band toured on the Sumerian 10-year tour, along with Born of Osiris, Veil of Maya, After the Burial and Bad Omens.
+By the end of the year, bassist Conor Hesse was added full time as the band's new bassist.